-Make it a fun summer bucket list – visit all of the available farmers markets in town!
+Make it a fun summer bucket list – visit all of the available farmer’s markets in town!

 Why not just hit up your local grocery store?
 Besides getting a chance to combine being outside and visiting different parts of town, it’s also incredibly valuable to support local farmers and other local merchants!
-Did you know that your dollars go further in our community’s economy when you shop and eat at locally owned business?
+Did you know that your dollars go further in our community’s economy when you shop and eat at locally owned businesses?

 Another enjoyable part of the Colorado Springs Farmers Markets is the chance to meet friends and neighbors.
 Whether it’s just you or you bring the whole family.
 What a fantastic activity on a Saturday morning or since the kids are out of school…any ‘ole day of the week.
 You can hang out in your own neighborhood in town.
 Or enjoy visiting another area and its local parks, restaurants, and coffee shops before or after your time at the market.

 Here are some thoughts from folks around the community about why a farmer’s market is a valuable part of our community.
 And why making time this summer to visit your local farmers’ market can be not only fun but incredibly important.

 “Farmers markets help to connect rural and urban communities and thus are an invaluable piece of civic architecture.
 They are a vibrant spot for our neighborhoods, they signal the value that Coloradoans put on local food, help to keep these dollars in our state, and preserve our precious farmland.
 Moreover, having these markets helps community members who may have difficulty accessing fresh fruits and vegetables through programs like Double-UP food bucks, where every dollar becomes 2 when spent on meat, produce, etc. at these markets — this is not available at grocery stores.”
 Michelle Larkins, Ph.D., Food & Environmental Sustainability Researcher, Colorado Springs Food Rescue